-During my years of experience working in both startups and established business, I have come across three breakups in partnership.
+During my years of experience working in both startups and established the business, I have come across three breakups in partnership.
 Personally, I experienced one of them and surprisingly, all three breakups happened due to different reasons.

 No matter how good a relationship you think you have with your partner in the beginning, everything crumbles when you guys continue to lose money.

 I was employed by a mid-sized bakery as a business manager in 2006.
-In 2008, we decided to enter into partnership with our main distributor to build a supply hub that catered to the needs of the central part of the country.
+In 2008, we decided to enter into a partnership with our main distributor to build a supply hub that catered to the needs of the central part of the country.
 If you want to know more about the story, you can click here.
-The JV never broke even and both parties carried disdain for one another till the faithful day when our partner asked for a breakup.
+The JV never broke even and both parties carried disdain for one another till the fateful day when our partner asked for a breakup.

 If we scrutinize this partnership, the collaboration was a recipe for disaster.
 We were a corporate setting where bureaucracy was a norm whereas the other party was a family run business.
-Both entities had a complete different set of values and culture right from the start.
+Both entities had a completely different set of values and culture right from the start.

 2. When Partners Have Different Goals

 In my last stint as the GM of a subsidiary of a public listed company, I got to know the previous owner who sold the subsidiary to my employer.
-He was also my predecessor whom was assigned the post of the GM as part of the prerequisite condition in the sales and purchase.
+He was also my predecessor who was assigned the post of the GM as part of the prerequisite condition in the sales and purchase.

 Well, before the company sold, it was making tremendous sales and profits.
 It used to be the top five biggest commercial bread manufacturer in the country.
-The former GM, let’s call him Mr Steward, had a partner whom happened to be Steward’s uncle.
+The former GM, let’s call him Mr. Steward, had a partner who happened to be Steward’s uncle.
 As I recall, the partnership was 50:50 and Steward was instrumental in the day to day running of the bakery’s operation whereby the uncle looked after his own mining business.
 During the lean years in the mining business, the uncle kept drawing money from the bakery to save his mining business.
 According to Steward, his uncle was so immersed in the mining entity that the latter completely ignored the well being of the bakery.
 All these despite the bakery being the golden goose that laid the golden egg.
-The uncle’s careless attitude finally broke Steward’s patient when both decided to sell of the business.
+The uncle’s careless attitude finally broke Steward’s patient when both decided to sell off the business.

 3. Too Many Cooks Spoil The Broth

 And this is another story that involved a butchery business.
-The CEO of the business, whom we called Mr Hog, was the son of one of the founder of the Hog Siblings Ltd. In other words, Mr Hog was the second generation owners of the company.
+The CEO of the business, whom we called Mr Hog, was the son of one of the founders of the Hog Siblings Ltd. In other words, Mr Hog was the second generation owners of the company.
 Mr Hog and 14 other siblings and cousins co-owned Hog Siblings Ltd and although the company was extremely profitable, Mr Hog being the CEO was stressed to the limit.

 As the CEO, Mr Hog was not only held accountable for all the legality of the company, his partners were making excessive demands.
-The company paid for the partners’ day to day expenses, children’s overseas tuition fees and others.
+The company paid for the partners’ day to day expenses, children’s overseas tuition fees, and others.
 Under the counsel of his lawyers, Mr Hog decided to gather all his siblings to sell off the company.
 He knew needed to move fast to escape the heavy burden of leading Hog Bros.
 As a butcher, Mr Hog acted at breakneck speed.
 He sold off the whole company, axed all his cousins from the board and only got his own brother and himself to manage the new entity.
 He did this under the condition of the company sales and purchase.